ranak-jahan/Student-performance/README.md

 # Student-performance
-This repo will guide you through the basic analysis, EDA and simple ML algorithm.
+This repo is about basic data analysis, EDA, and simple ML algorithms.
+Here linear and Support vector Regression is used to predict the score.

 What the project is about?